Witness: Exec said Qatar had up to $15M available for bribes

 He said a contract with Full Play Group was signed during the 2010 FIFA Congress in South Africa, and each of the six federation heads in the group was to receive a $1 million bribe in two equal installments.
 He said Napout indicated he was concerned that he ”not be exposed” and Burga said ”he didn’t know how to receive money of this type.”

-Bedoya said he also met with Grondona, who told him that each member of the group of six, referred to as ”Los Muchachos (The Boys),” would get a $400,000 bribe annually for supporting Torneos y Competencias’ contract for rights to the Copa Libertadores tournament.
+Bedoya said he also met with Grondona, who referred to the six as ”Los Muchachos (The Boys)” and said each would get a $400,000 bribe annually for supporting Torneos y Competencias’ contract for rights to the Copa Libertadores tournament.
 Bedoya said the bribe for himself and Chiriboga later was increased to $600,000.

-Bedoya said Full Play set up a ”paper” company in Uruguay, Flemic, that listed Bedoya as general manager.
+Bedoya said Full Play set up a ”paper” company named Flemic that listed Bedoya as general manager.
 Bedoya also said on one occasion he asked for a payment in cash as a favor and was given about $96,000 in $100 U.S. bills by Jinkis, who said approximately $4,000 was deduced for the cost of a money-changer’s commission.

 In addition, Bedoya said a representative of Nike, whose name he did not recall, asked for a bribe during negotiations for an equipment contract with Colombia’s federation.
 Bedoya said no payment was made and the contract was agreed to with rival Adidas.